matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 To learn more about Hardhat itself, check out [its official documentation](https://hardhat.org/getting-started/).

-This tutorial shows how to set up a zkSync Era Solidity project with Hardhat using the [zkSync CLI](../tools/zksync-cli/README.md).
+This tutorial shows you how to set up a zkSync Era Solidity project with Hardhat using the [zkSync CLI](../tools/zksync-cli/README.md).

 If you are using Vyper, check out the [Vyper plugin documentation](./hardhat-zksync-vyper.md) or [this example](https://github.com/matter-labs/hardhat-zksync/tree/main/examples/vyper-example) in GitHub!